LuckyHyena/DnD/homebrew/5e_reference.md

 ## Running away from the Monsters

 # Dodging
-When a character spends the action for their turn to _dodge_, they gain benefits until the start of their next turn: **attacks against the dodging character** suffer disadvantage, and the character also gains advantage on **Dexterity saving throws**.
+When a character uses their action to _dodge_, they gain benefits until the start of their next turn: **attacks against the dodging character** suffer disadvantage, and the character also gains advantage on **Dexterity saving throws**.

-A character must be both _able to act_, and must have a move speed greater than 0, at the moment of the attack or saving throw in order to receive benefits from dodging.
+A character must be both [_able to act_ and _able to move_](#able-to-act) at the moment of the attack or saving throw in order to receive benefits from dodging.

-> **homebrew:** When a creature spends its action to _dodge_ (and is receiving the normal dodge bonuses) while standing in squares containing cover, they receive the **cover bonus** from the next level of cover __above__ the actual squares' normal bonus.
+> **homebrew:** When a creature spends its action to _dodge_ (and is receiving dodge benefits) while standing in squares containing cover, they receive the **cover bonus** from the next level of cover __above__ the actual squares' normal bonus.
 Thus: a square that provides half-cover for characters instead provides three-quarters cover for a dodging character, and a square that normally provides three-quarters cover can provide full cover if a character is dodging in it.

 ---

 # 5th edition's simplified opportunity attacks
 You can make an opportunity attack in the following situation (not plural):
-- A hostile creature (that you can see) moves **out of your melee reach**.
+- A hostile creature (that you can see) moves out of your **melee reach**.

 You may spend your _reaction_ for the turn to make one **melee** attack against the provoking creature, right before they leave your reach.

 ### Disengage
 If a character spends their _action_ to disengage, they don't provoke opportunity attacks for the rest of their turn.
 Other characters may still take readied actions against a disengaging character.

+---

 > If you would like to take more control of the battlefield, consider _readying_ attacks and additionally the [mark bonus action](#getting-marked), which can give opportunity attacks advantage.